How to Fix Condensation Inside Windows | 5 Tips

 Why Is There Condensation Inside My Windows?

 Condensation forms when water vapor condenses into a liquid.
-The surface of the glass inside your windows cools below the dew-point of the surrounding air, resulting in fogged glass.
+The surface of the glass inside your windows cools below the dew-point of the surrounding air.

 Five Quick DIY Fixes for Window Condensation

 - Buy a dehumidifier.
 Dehumidifiers remove moisture from the air and keep moisture off of your windows.
 Place your dehumidifier near the windows where you tend to see the most condensation.

 - Move your houseplants.
 Did you know that the more houseplants you have, the more moisture you’ll find in the air?
 Sometimes simply moving your houseplants outside during the winter can eliminate condensation inside your windows.

 - You can try a moisture eliminator.
 It works to eliminate moisture in the air (and consequently, could make your home smell fresher) and typically costs less than $10.

 - Make use of your fans when you’re showering.
 Turn on the fans in your bathroom (and if you want to be extra careful, turn on other fans in your house).
 Showering can make your house extremely humid, regardless of where your bathroom is located.